Fano's inequality for random variables: References and comparison to the literature

 \paragraph{On the lower bounds on the $\kl$ function (not really a new result).} The inequalities~\eqref{eq:bd1} are folklore knowledge.
 The first inequality in~\eqref{eq:bd2} can be found in~\citet{guntuboyina2011lower}; the second inequality is a new (immediate) consequence.
 The inequalities~\eqref{eq:bd3} are a consequence, which we derived on our own, of a refined Pinsker's inequality stated by \citet{OrWe-05-PinskerDistributionDependent}.

-\paragraph{In-depth discussion of two articles.} We now discuss two earlier contributions and indicate how our results encompass them: the ``generalized Fanos's inequality'' of~\citet{ChenETAL-14-BayesRiskLowerBounds} and the version of Fano's inequality by \citet{Birge05Fano}, which is extremely popular among (French) statisticians.
+\paragraph{In-depth discussion of two articles.} We now discuss two earlier contributions and indicate how our results encompass them: the ``generalized Fanos's inequality'' of~\citet{ChenETAL-14-BayesRiskLowerBounds} and the version of Fano's inequality by \citet{Birge05Fano}, which was designed to also cover the case where $N=2$.